HUSTOROP/Hust-WiSED/REPRODUCIBILITY.md

 ## Scope of this release

 This repository contains the WiSED framework, retained benchmark generators and the two engineering-validation entry points used in the manuscript.
-Generated training artifacts are not committed.
 The associated numerical source data and public raw SOC-EIS measurements are maintained in [`Hust-WiSED-Dataset`](https://github.com/HUSTOROP/Hust-WiSED-Dataset).